Carlo Costly

 Carlo Yaír Costly Molina ([ˈkaɾlo ˈkostli]; born 18 July 1982) is a Honduran professional footballer who plays as a striker for Liga de Ascenso club Lone FC.

 Prior to moving to Europe, he played with Platense, where he was the top scorer of the Honduras Apertura in 2006–07.

 Club career

 Carlo Costly is the son of Anthony Costly.
-Despite being Honduran, he has close links to Mexico.
 His parents separated and his mother, soon after, married a Mexican.
 Costly moved to Mexico City when he was 14 years old and lived there for the following 11 years where he kicked off his football career.
 He had spells in the Mexican league with the reserve teams of Atlético Celaya, Monarcas Morelia, Atlas and Pumas UNAM.